john-science/john-science.github.io/_drafts/2017-05-01-why-i-love-text-based-games.md

 sizes="(max-width: 38em) 100vw, 50vw"
 alt="video game cost vs team size">

 The selection of games in the chart above is arbitrary.
 These are simply the only games I could find good data on.
 But a trend is visible.
 Indie game makers (think Braid or Dwarf Fortress) can hang out in the middle of the chart.
 But most modern games need giant teams and multi-million dollar budgets.
-Which is fine, but how can a single person's creative vision survive such a process?
+Which is fine, but how can a creative vision survive such a process?

 I am not saying I do not appreciate big-budget 3D games.
-I sure wasted a lot of time playing Skyrim.
-But the games I have loved the most and become the most attached to have come from a very small team; one or a dozen people, working together on an idea they loved.
-I imagine there are games out there for my phone that are great for the same reason: they were built by a single developer with a dream.
-But I have not found too many of those so far.
+But the games I have loved the most and have become the most attached to have come from a very small team; one or a dozen people.

 And, if I am being totally honest, I covet the idea that one day I could write a decent text-based game.
 No corporate backing; just me and a laptop.
 It is <small>(theoretically)</small> possible that I could create some little game that a few people would love.
 You know, maybe.
 One day.
 A boy can dream.